urbit/docs/tutorials/arvo/cli-tutorial.md

 ```

 Input parser for a specific command-line session.
 If the head of the result is true,
 instantly run the command.
 If it's false, require the user to press return.
-We
-give a brief tutorial on parsing in the [`%shoe` app walkthrough][#shoe-app-walkthrough].

 #### `+tab-list`